andyaiken/forgesteel/to do.md

     * Show 'should be N squares' for terrain
     * Ability to add new terrain objects
 * Tactical map
+  * Minis should not be allowed to walk through walls
   * Add terrain minis / overlays
-  * Minis should not be allowed to walk through walls
-  * Allow hero / monster stats to be edited

 ### Player View